 We didn’t actually run into crowds until the last part before the pre-show rooms.

-Na’vi River Journey – Believe it or not, the Na’vi River Journey has a longer average wait time right now than Flight of Passage does, but still it’s not long by any means.
-Expect to wait 20-30 minutes in the morning and watch it get progressively lower throughout the day.
+Na’vi River Journey – Finally, the Na’vi River Journey returns to having shorter wait times than Avatar Flight of Passage does.
+Expect to wait 60-70 minutes in the morning and about 50 minutes later in the day.

-Expedition Everest – This usually has the “longest” wait times of all the attractions in the park at the moment, but for the first couple of hours per day it is only averaging 5 minutes.
-Even when it increases later in the day it’s been maxing out at around 30 minutes.
+Expedition Everest – This usually has the shortest wait times of all the E-Ticket attractions in the park at the moment, and the first couple of hours per day it is only averaging 25 minutes.
+Even when it increases later in the day it’s been maxing out at around 45 minutes.

-Kilimanjaro Safaris – 10 to 15 minutes is the most you will wait right now for Kilimanjaro Safaris.
+Kilimanjaro Safaris – 50 to 60 minutes is what you will wait right now for Kilimanjaro Safaris.

-The safari ride vehicles have been fitted with plexiglass dividers between each row of the vehicle.
-Though a large part of the action happens on the sides of the vehicles, we found it kind of distracting and it gives you a ‘closed-in” feeling.
+The safari ride vehicles were been fitted with plexiglass dividers between each row of the vehicle, but they have now been removed.
+Even though a large part of the action happens on the sides of the vehicles, we found it kind of distracting and it gave you a ‘closed-in” feeling so we are happy they are gone.

-The entire theater is sectioned off with many seats blocked so guests can distance properly.
+The theater is no longer sectioned off with many of the seats blocked so more guests can fit for each show, decreasing wait times.

 Maharajah Jungle Trek – There are no wait times for the Maharajah Jungle Trek and we think it’s a great attraction to visit at the moment since it is mostly outdoors.